 Maintaining A Paludarium

 I will definitely incorporate a few more mods as I progress with this tank.
 Automatic water changes are at the very top of the list!
-Overall though, up keeping hasn’t been to hard.
+Overall though, up keeping hasn’t been too hard.
 The water parameters stay pretty consistent as long as I change the water twice a month.
-I think as I continue to grow out the plants in this tank, it will become more and more self-sustaining and eventually, I can just add water weekly to compensate for the loss during evaporation.
+I think as I continue to grow out of the plants in this tank, it will become more and more self-sustaining, and eventually, I can just add water weekly to compensate for the loss during evaporation.

 I have had many people ask me if rather or not I would patent this idea and possibly sell it to the public.
 My answer to that is absolutely not!
 I think that I enjoy the idea of having a community of people that are passionate about this type of stuff and that is worth a lot more to me.
 I spent many long nights working on this concept and have been keeping it to myself… I am overwhelmed with joy to finally share it with the world.

 If you are considering a DIY paludarium project like this… OR this guide has inspired you to do anything like this in any sort of way… Please share it with me!
 I would love to see the many other concepts that grow out of this.
 I’m sure my coding and other parts of this project could easily be reformed or improved on so I’m totally all ears if you find a way to make Edens.Bow better!